wolverine2k/crunchy/branches/andre/trunk/crunchy/src/tests/test_translation.rst

 to compound this quirk of the Python module system with another quirk, this only shows up when you run test_translation in relative
 isolation: if another module gets to src.interface before us, this never shows up.
-For the most accurate, test this doctest file with "--include-only translation" passed to the test runner.
+For the most accurate results, test this doctest file with "--include-only translation" passed to the test runner.

     >>> from src.interface import translation